Exposure of Sexual Organs

 Examples include a person targeting a crowded parking lot while intentionally exposing his genitals to passersby.

-Number of Arrests Each Year
+Number of Arrests for “Naked Organs” Each Year

-According to an email on file with the Judiciary Committee from Sarah Naf Biehl, Chief of Legislative Affairs, Office of State Courts Administrator, RE: Arrest and Convictions-Exposure of Sexual Organs, dated December 15, 2017, the number of convictions in Florida for exposure of sexual organs totaled:
+According to an email on file with the Judiciary Committee from Sarah Naf Biehl, Chief of Legislative Affairs, Office of State Courts Administrator, RE: Arrest and Convictions-Exposure of Naked Organs, dated December 15, 2017, the number of convictions in Florida for exposure of sexual organs totaled:

 • 381 in Fiscal Year 2015-16; and